 For those who like their salmon on the rare side, time to be more careful as that prime piece of wild Alaskan salmon may be infected by D. nihonkaiense, a member of a genus of tapeworms that can infect humans.
 This particular species, the Japanese broad tapeworm is the second leading cause of diphyllobothriasis (tapeworm infection) in humans.
 The tapeworm is usually transferred to human when they consume raw or under-cooked fish that contain the eggs or larvae.

-This one reason why sushi-grade fish is not about the quality of the fish, but how it was handled.
+This is the main reason why sushi-grade fish is not about the quality of the fish, but how it was handled.
 If the fish in your sushi was not handled properly through the entire supply chain, you run the risk of diphyllobothriasis.
 For the home chef, make sure your fish is thoroughly cooked or brined.
-An alternative strategy is to freeze the fish down to 14F (-10C) for between 24-48 hours before preparing to kill off this, and other similar parasites.
+An alternative strategy is to freeze the fish down to -4F (-20C) for between a minimum of 3 days before preparing sushi.